ckempke/UnityTerrainGeneration/docs/mtns-and-valleys.md

 So that's easy enough.
 We'll just cycle back over our mountain range a second time, using a wider "spread" but much shorter mountains.

+## Rift Valleys

+There are all sorts of valleys.
+Some just form are just the spaces between higher features.
+Canyons and similar shapes are eroded from the passage of wind or water.
+Ice or volcanism can crack terrains and seed valleys.

+We don't care about those, yet.
+Right now, we're only concerned with _rift_ valleys; those caused by the spreading of tectonic plates away from each other.
+These are massive -- far larger in scale than any standard valley, these are measured in the same scales as mountain ranges.
+They tend to be wide, deep in total but shallow in slope, and huge.

+Even on this scale, water is a powerful force.
+The separation of plates that causes rift valleys on land tends to form _ridges_ undersea.
+Undersea trenches tend to form by the same subduction effects that raise mountain ranges on land.
+In short, the effects of plates moving apart or together are largely reversed underwater.

+For our purposes, tranches are just rift valleys undersea.